The Burrprint

 The Burrprint (The Movie 3D) is a mixtape by American rapper Gucci Mane and hosted by DJ Drama.
 It was released on October 9, 2009.
-It is the third and final installment in his "The Movie" series, and the first installment in his "Burrprint" series of mixtapes.
-The album features notable artists Bun B, Rocko, OJ da Juiceman, Waka Flocka Flame, Shawty Redd and Kandi Burruss.
-Burrrprint: 3D peaked at number 18 on the Billboard Top Rap Album chart and number 36 on the Billboard Top Independent Albums chart.
-According to an interview with MTV News, DJ Drama stated that the mixtape originated from the desire to produce an improved version of Gucci Mane's previous mixtape, "The Movie: Part 2", which according to him "didn't do what we felt it should've done".
+It is the third and final installment in his The Movie series and the first installment in his Burrprint series of mixtapes.
+The album features notable artists Bun B, Rocko, OJ da Juiceman, Waka Flocka Flame, Shawty Redd, and Kandi Burruss.
+The Burrprint peaked at number 18 on the Billboard Top Rap Album chart and number 36 on the Billboard Top Independent Albums chart.
+According to an interview with MTV News, DJ Drama stated that the mixtape originated from the desire to produce an improved version of Gucci Mane's previous mixtape, The Movie: Part 2 (The Sequel), which, according to him, "didn't do what we felt it should've done".

 Critical reception

 The mixtape was met with positive reviews from music critics.
-Tom Breihan of Pitchfork Media noted "He's found his audience by elevating ignorance to expertly absurdist art, thus making his 2009 a worthy successor to Cam'ron's 2004 or Lil Wayne's 2005.
+Tom Breihan of Pitchfork noted, "He's found his audience by elevating ignorance to expertly absurdist art, thus making his 2009 a worthy successor to Cam'ron's 2004 or Lil Wayne's 2005.
 He's been on a very, very serious roll."